ANNUAL ALLIANCE REPORT

 CHARLESTON AREA OFFICE

-The purpose of the Alliance is to provide Project BEST (Upper Ohio Valley Construction) Contractors and members with information, guidance, and access to training resources that will help them protect employees’ health and safety, particularly in reducing and preventing exposure to OSHA’s four focus hazards.
+The purpose of the Alliance is to provide Project BEST (Building Efficiency by Striving Together) and its members with information, guidance, and access to training resources that will help them protect employees’ health and safety, particularly in reducing and preventing exposure to Occupational Safety and Health Administration’s (OSHA) four focus hazards.

 Implementation Team Members:

-Robert Beissel (Hazard Recognition Services, Inc.) has been under contract with Project BEST, Inc. for 16 years and was previously with OSHA.
-He resigned in February 2013 and Project BEST hired Tyrone Lollini to replace Mr. Beissel as their consultant.
+In 2013, Project BEST hired Tyrone Lollini, Safety consultant, to replace their previous safety consultant.
 Mr. Lollini brings over two decades of safety experience in private industry to Project BEST.
-Lisa Goodnight, Administrator for Project BEST maintain, tracks and manages the safety education classes taught by Project BEST.
-Other members include Prentice Cline, CHAO Area Director, Carla Campbell, OSHA Consultation Administrator, and Richard Jeffrey, CHAO CAS.
+Lisa Goodnight, Administrator for Project BEST, maintains tracks and manages the safety education classes taught by Project BEST.
+Other members include Joe Miller, Construction Trades and Co-Chairman of Project BEST and Co-Chairman of BEST’s Safety Committee, Tom Cerra, Co-Chairman of Project BEST and BEST’s Safety Committee, Prentice Cline, Charleston Area Office (CHAO) Area Director, Carla Campbell, OSHA Consultation Administrator, and Richard Jeffrey, CHAO Compliances Assistance Specialist (CAS).

 Implementation Team Meetings